Cyril O'Reily: Season 5

 Ryan's birth mother Suzanne Fitzgerald turned herself in after being on the run with a radical group for more than 30 years.
 Governor Devlin however reduces her charges to 2 years of community service at Oz where she can see Ryan and Cyril.
 While Cyril was in Protective Custody, it was determined that he and Ryan were half-siblings with different mothers but Ryan and Suzanne keep this secret from him.
 They enjoy seeing her on a daily basis but this is short lived when Jia Kenmin and new Asian inmate Li Chen attend some of the performing arts classes.
 Jia offers peace to the two of them which Cyril accepts but Ryan remains cautious about.
 In an attempt to set up the O'Reily brothers, Kenmin pays inmate Glen Shupe to tell Ryan that Chen plans to rape Suzanne and as a result, he and Cyril attack Jia.
-Cyril picks up a knife from the two Asians during the fight and stabs Li Chen to death defending Ryan.
+Cyril picks up Ryan's knife which he drop during the fight and stabs Li Chen to death defending Ryan.
 Furious, Tim McManus sends Ryan to the cage and Cyril to solitary but not before stating that Cyril will either be sent to the insane asylum or death row as he is growing tired of Cyril's behavior.
-As Ryan is in the common room cage, Kenmin informs him it was a set up in order to eliminate the two brothers.
+As Ryan is in the common room cage, Kenmin informs him it was a set up in order to eliminate the two brothers and taunts him.